-Green tea in leaf or in powder form (matcha), it doesn’t matter, it is the same like a coke/crackhead knows because they are both from the same plant camellia sinensis.
+Whether green tea is in leaf or in powder form (matcha), it doesn’t matter because it is all is the same.
+A coke/crackhead knows that they are both from the same plant camellia sinensis.

 If you aren’t the type to want to take the time to steep some hot tea, so that you can leisurely sip on it as your cat lounges on your lap, I have some other options for you to enjoy matcha foods, candy, and other types of green foods in or around Los Angeles.
 If that sounds interesting to you, read on… and that’s alright if your cat is on your chest kneading you like pizza dough as you read this.

 Here Are a Few Ways to Try and Use Matcha Powder

 There are many ways to use matcha powder, and if you are in the Los Angeles area, I provided several businesses that you can try many of these matcha foods/products out, just in case you don’t have a green thumb in the kitchen.

 1. Matcha and Hojicha Soft Serve Ice Cream

 Soft serve is not your plain Jane scoop of green tea ice cream served to you for your birthday at your local sushi restaurant.
 Soft serve ice cream has less milk fat and more air than harder ice cream, so if you like it soft and love to lick, this is for you.
 Also, if you love matcha, be sure to try hochija which is roasted green tea.

 There is ice cream and then there is soft serve (one is pedestrian, the other is for the gods).

 - Tea Master Matcha Cafe and Green Tea Shop